chainbound/fiber-docs/docs/1-intro.md

 the whole ecosystem. **Such data-driven insights can drive better decision-making for users and builders alike.**

-### For Ethereum ... our community
+### For the Ethereum Network
 - **Mitigating Centralization Risks**: Currently there's a significant concentration of power amongst the Top-4 builders.
 Such centralization is contrary to the foundational principles of Ethereum.
-By promoting a diverse builder ecosystem, **Echo aims to directly countering this centralizing effect, ensuring the Ethereum ecosystem remains decentralized**.
+By promoting a diverse builder ecosystem, **Echo aims to directly counter this centralizing effect, ensuring the Ethereum ecosystem remains decentralized**.

-- **Facilitating Innovation:** By lowering barriers to entry and promoting a more diverse ecosystem, **Echo aims to become a catalyst for innovation.** New strategies, tools, and approaches might emerge when a broader range of builders gain access to meaningful flow and compete on a more level playing field.
+- **Facilitating Innovation:** By lowering barriers to entry and promoting a more diverse ecosystem, **Echo aims to become a catalyst for innovation.** New strategies, tools, and approaches might emerge when a broader range of builders gain access to meaningful flow and compete on a more leveled playing field.

 In conclusion, **Echo aims to align with the core principles of the Ethereum ecosystem**, addressing several challenges currently faced by users and builders.
-Not only does it promise to improve the user's UX experience, but it also holds the potential to usher innovation and transparency.
+Not only does it promise to improve the user's UX experience, but it also holds the potential to usher in more innovation and transparency.